 Light colors would normally fall on my springtime list, but something about grey in the winter is reminiscent of a winter wonderland.
 To keep it light and airy in the new year opt for a light grey like OPI’s “The Polish Aholic” or Essie’s “Cocktail Bling”.

 This seems to be the most natural fit for winter.
 Between the holidays and the fact that red is always a classic, a deep red or maroon is perfectly fitting for cold weather.
 I like the darker burgundy shades like OPI’s “Visions of Love” or Essie’s “Shearling Darling”.
+Another pretty alternative to this is that burnt orange shade like OPI “Como Se Llama” that’s gorgeous.

 I am so into green right now.
 My two favorite handbags are shades of dark green – so why not a mani?
 The forest colors are stylish and perfect for your inner trendsetter.
 Pair with gold bangles and a latte with a heart and we got ourselves an Instagram picture!
 Try OPI’s “Front Runner” or Essie’s “Off Tropic”.